 To help you understand our Privacy Agreement, here are some important terms you should know.

-Equitable Bank (variously 'we', 'us' or the 'Bank') is committed to protecting all Personal Information obtained in the course of conducting our business.
-The term "Personal Information" refers to information in any form about an identifiable individual (e.g., personal or financial details), and the Bank is accountable for all Personal Information in our possession.
+In this Privacy Agreement, ‘we’, ‘our’, and ‘us’ refer to Equitable, and ‘you’ and ‘your’ refer to each customer or prospective customer, guarantor or power of attorney, as applicable.
+The term ‘Personal Information’ refers to information in any form about an identifiable individual (e.g., contact information, account numbers, or details such as age, marital status, business, and financial information).
+Equitable is accountable for all Personal Information in our possession.
 To help us meet this commitment, we have designated a Chief Privacy Officer to oversee our privacy program and practices.

-When you apply for, provide a guarantee in respect of, or use any product or service and while you are our current or former client, we may collect and confirm Personal Information about you such as:
+You authorize the collection of Personal Information from these sources, and where applicable, you authorize these sources to provide us your Personal Information.
+When you apply for, provide a guarantee in respect of, or use any product or service, including when you register or use any of our online or mobile banking platforms, and while you are our current, prospective or former customer, or act on behalf of one, we may collect and maintain Personal Information about you such as:

 We may share your Personal Information:

 We do not sell the names or other Personal Information of our customers.
 We do not disclose the names or other Personal Information of our customers to other companies outside of Equitable without consent, unless required or permitted by law.
 Over time, we may buy new businesses or sell some of our businesses.
 Accordingly, Personal Information associated with any accounts, products or services of the business being purchased or sold will be transferred as a business asset to the new business owner.